Presidency secures N1.055tr for 2nd Niger bridge, others

 So far, N71 billion has been disbursed on the Second Niger Bridge, the Lagos-Ibadan expressway and Abuja-Kano expressway.

-The Presidency has secured a N1.055 trillion multi-source special funding mechanism for the construction of the Second River Niger bridge in Onitsha, Anambra State and four other key projects captured under the Presidential Infrastructure Development Fund (PIDF).

-READ ALSO: Phase 4 of 2nd Niger Bridge’ll be completed in July – FG

-Managing Director of the Nigeria Sovereign Investment Authority (NSIA) Uche Orji, who made the disclosure in Onitsha Thursday while inspecting civil works done so far on the bridge, said the project is expected to be ready by February 28, 2022.
+The Managing Director of the Nigeria Sovereign Investment Authority (NSIA), Uche Orji, who made the disclosure in Onitsha Thursday while inspecting civil works done so far on the bridge said the project is expected to be ready by February 28, 2022.

 He revealed that the first phase of the three-phase Second Niger Bridge Project would cost N220 billion.